Vintage Go Kart Build

 Bird Engineering Go Kart

-On the horizontal bar behind the seat, there was a tin sticker that read "Bird Engineering Inc P.O.
+On the horizontal bar behind the seat, the tin sticker read "Bird Engineering Inc P.O.
 Box J Fremont, Nebraska 68025" followed by a hand-engraved serial number.

 I did a little homework and found that Bird Engineering was founded in 1959, and was a manufacturer of go karts, mini-bikes and three-wheelers.
 Their products were sold under their name as well as Sears and JC Penney.
 The company was bought out by Phoenix Engineering somewhere in the 1980s.